atmgrupomaggioli/docshub/README.md

 </div>

+> [!WARNING]
+> DocsHub is still in development.
+You cannot clone the repository yet.
+Please wait for the first release.
+Alternatively, you can try it with [Docker](https://github.com/atmgrupomaggioli/docshub/tree/main/docker).

 ## 🧑‍🚀 Introduction

 DocsHub is a **self-hosted** application designed to make documentation effortless.
 Just focus on writing in Markdown, and let DocsHub handle the rest.